BrettBlox/GB-Bowlworks/src/posts/second-post.md

 ![](https://res.cloudinary.com/dy6lb8vna/image/upload/v1548416866/other/IMG_9603.jpg)

-I added the switch, a 4" dust port for attaching to the main dust system, a laminate top so the workpiece would easily slide while sanding, a coat of black paint, some 120 sandpaper and WALA.
+I added the switch, a 4" dust port for attaching to the main dust system, a laminate top so the workpiece would easily slide while sanding, a coat of black paint, some 120 sandpaper and voila!

 ![](https://res.cloudinary.com/dy6lb8vna/image/upload/a_auto_right/v1/other/E9881D6B-8B80-4D54-8718-A060CE20F376.jpg)